Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-A widespread disease: osteoarthritis of the hip joint (coxarthrosis)
+A common disease: Osteoarthritis of the hip joint (coxarthrosis)

 What is osteoarthritis of the hip (coxarthrosis)?

-Hip osteoarthritis, also known as coxarthrosis, is one of the most common forms of osteoarthritis and affects the hip joint.
-It is a degenerative disease in which the joint cartilage progressively breaks down.
-The articular cartilage ensures smooth movement and absorbs stress on the hip joint.
-When this cartilage wears away, pain, stiffness, and loss of function occur.
+Osteoarthritis of the hip, also known as coxarthrosis, is one of the most common forms of osteoarthritis and affects the hip joint.
+It is a degenerative disease in which the articular cartilage is progressively broken down.
+Articular cartilage ensures smooth movement and absorbs stress on the hip joint.
+When this cartilage is worn away, pain, stiffness, and loss of function result.

 Anatomy of the hip joint

-The hip joint is a ball-and-socket joint that consists of the spherical joint head of the femur and the socket in the pelvis.
+The hip joint is a ball-and-socket joint consisting of the spherical head of the femur and the socket in the pelvis.
 It is covered by a protective layer of cartilage that facilitates joint movement.

-Why is the hip joint susceptible to osteoarthritis?
+Why is the hip joint prone to osteoarthritis?

-Since the hip joint supports the entire body weight and is exposed to high mechanical stress, it is particularly susceptible to signs of wear and tear such as osteoarthritis.
+Since the hip joint bears the entire body weight and is subject to high mechanical loads, it is particularly susceptible to wear and tear such as osteoarthritis.

 Causes of hip osteoarthritis